lover3123/lover3123/README.md

 - 👋 Hi, I’m @Lover3123
 - 👀 I’m a GOD children.
 - 🌱 I’m currently learning with Google.
-- 💞️ I’m looking to collaborate with cybersecurity python projects.
+- 💞️ I’m looking to collaborate with python projects.
 - 📫 How to reach me ..
 By my youtube [channel](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 - 📝 I write CTF [Blog](https://rohansportfolioz.me/) and articles on [Medium](https://lover3123.medium.com).
 - Feel free to connect with me on Linkedin.